rossdylan/blog.helixoide.com/source/_posts/2013-02-14-pipelines-in-python.markdown

 pipeline = DotPipeline(initialvalue, globals())
 result pipeline.someFunction.anotherFunction.finalFunction()
 ```
-The constructor for the pipeline if a little ugly since it needs the globals passed in
+The constructor for the pipeline is a little ugly since it needs the globals passed in
 however it is super cool that you can just string functions together and the output gets passed along.
 At some point I want to try and make DotPipeline not need the globals dict passed in.
 Here is the code for DotPipeline:
 ``` python DotPipeline